RowanSOM Fast Facts

 - RowanSOM is dedicated to providing excellence in medical education, research and health care for New Jersey and the nation.
 An emphasis on primary health care and community health services reflects the School’s osteopathic philosophy, with specialty care and centers of excellence demonstrating our commitment to innovation and quality in all endeavors.
 The School seeks to develop clinically skillful, compassionate, and culturally competent physicians from diverse backgrounds, who are prepared to become leaders in their communities.

 - RowanSOM is a leader in providing opportunities for medical education to New Jersey students.
-For the 162 students selected from over 4,000 applicants for admission in August 2013, 88% are New Jersey residents, with 19% from South Jersey.
+For the 162 students selected from over 4,000 applicants for admission in August 2013, 88% are New Jersey residents, including 19% of all students from South Jersey.
 As well as the D.O. degree, the school offers a range of dual and joint-degree options to students with interests in law, management, public health or research.

-- RowanSOM is ranked #1 of all U.S. osteopathic medical schools in the percentage of underrepresented minority student enrollment and total minority student enrollment.
-Pipeline and articulation programs support the school’s diversity commitment.
+- RowanSOM is a leader of U.S. osteopathic medical schools in the percentage of underrepresented minority student enrollment and total minority student enrollment.
+Pipeline and articulation programs support the school’s diversity commitment

 - RowanSOM is at the forefront of addressing the need for more physicians; it has expanded class size by 50% over the past few years.

 - RowanSOM is a major source of primary care physicians for the State and South Jersey.
-Of the 2,210 graduates of RowanSOM, half practice in the State, of whom about 50 percent deliver primary care.
-For 11 percent of RowanSOM alumni, at least half of their practice hours are in medically underserved communities.
-More than half of 2013 graduates entered primary care residencies.
+Of the 2,210 graduates of RowanSOM that have been tracked, 56% practice in the State, and 56% percent of those doctors deliver primary care.
+For 11 percent of RowanSOM alumni who responded to practice surveys, at least half of their practice hours are in medically underserved communities.
+More than half of 2014 graduates entered primary care residencies.

-- RowanSOM has one of the largest Graduate Medical Education Programs (350+ interns, residents and fellows) of all U.S. osteopathic medical schools.
-The RowanSOM Osteopathic Postdoctoral Training Institution (OPTI) includes seven hospital systems – Kennedy University Hospital (three acute care divisions), Lourdes Health System (two acute care divisions), Christ Hospital, Meridian Health System, Cooper University Hospital, Atlantic Health (two acute care divisions), and Inspira Health Network (formerly South Jersey Healthcare - three acute care divisions) – and dozens of affiliated training sites across the Delaware Valley region.
+- has a robust Graduate Medical Education Program with over 350 interns, residents and fellows.
+The RowanSOM Osteopathic Postdoctoral Training Institution (OPTI) of New Jersey includes seven hospital systems – Kennedy University Hospital (three acute care divisions), Lourdes Health System (two acute care divisions), CarePoint - Christ Hospital, Meridian Health System, Cooper University Hospital, Atlantic Health (two acute care divisions), and Inspira Health Network (formerly South Jersey Healthcare - three acute care divisions) – and dozens of affiliated training sites across the Delaware Valley region.

 - RowanSOM has a large network of clinical affiliates in South Jersey.
 SOM’s principal hospital system, Kennedy University Hospital (Cherry Hill, Stratford and Washington Township), and major teaching affiliates, Lourdes Health System (Camden and Willingboro) and Inspira Health Network (Bridgeton, Elmer, Vineland and Woodbury) represent nine inpatient sites in five counties, handle about 80,000 admissions per year and a diverse and growing population of about 1.5 million.